madler/pigz/README.md

 This version of pigz is written to be portable across Unix-style operating systems that provide the zlib and pthread libraries.

-Type "make" in this directory to build the "pigz" executable.
+Type "make" in the source directory ("pigz/src") to build the "pigz" executable.
 You can then install the executable wherever you like in your path (e.g. /usr/local/bin/).
 Type "pigz" to see the command help and all of the command options.

 The latest version of pigz can be found at http://zlib.net/pigz/ .
 You need zlib version 1.2.3 or later to compile pigz.  zlib version 1.2.6 or later is recommended, which reduces the overhead between blocks.
 You can find the latest version of zlib at http://zlib.net/.
 You can look in pigz.c for the change history.